thebearingedge/pg-lit/README.md

 ### Fragments and Helpers

 A few helpers are included that can be used for some common tasks that were less nice with the `pg` driver directly.
 Identifiers are escaped using the `pg` library.
-There are helpers for inserting and updating, and any of these can be embedded in a larger template.
+There are helpers for inserting and updating, and any of these can be embedded in larger queries.

 ```js
 const patch = { isCompleted: true }